Vice-Chancellor's Professorial Fellows - current

 John's role as a Vice-Chancellor’s Professorial Fellow includes providing strategic advice, contributing his expertise to academic disciplines, especially disciplines within the Faculty of Medicine, Nursing and Health Sciences, and advancing the University and its interactions with the community.

-Distinguished Monash alumnus and Monash Fellow Wai-Kwong Seck is Chief Executive Officer, Asia Pacific, at State Street Bank and Trust Company.
-He has overall responsibility for the strategic direction, management and growth of State Street’s Global Services, Global Markets and Global Exchange businesses in the Asia-Pacific region.
-His previous positions include Chief Financial Officer, Singapore Exchange, and senior positions in the Monetary Authority of Singapore and Singapore’s DBS Bank.
+Distinguished Monash alumnus and Monash Fellow Wai-Kwong Seck is Chief Executive Officer of Eastspring Investments, the asset management business of Prudential Corporation Asia (PCA).
+He has overall responsibility for growing the business, deepening its investment capabilities, and expanding the firm’s global and local retail and institutional client base.
+He also sits on the PCA Board.
+His previous positions include: Chief Executive Officer, Asia Pacific, at State Street Bank and Trust Company; Chief Financial Officer, Singapore Exchange; and senior positions in the Monetary Authority of Singapore and Singapore’s DBS Bank.
 He holds board/committee appointments with the Singaporean Government, Chinese University of Hong Kong, Hong Kong University of Science and Technology, and Trinity International University (Chicago).
 In 2017, he was awarded The Public Service Medal of Singapore.